Student is enrolled in the master Bio-Pharmaceutical Sciences or Pharmacy of Leiden University.

 Mode of instruction

-A minimum of 5.0 or higher must be obtained for each part, whereby the average of both components must be at least 5.5 in order to pass this course.
+A minimum of 5.5 or higher must be obtained in order to pass this course.

-If a score lower than 5.0 is obtained for one of the parts, the student must perform an extra exam or assignment in consultation with the coordinator and in accordance with the guidelines of the study programme.
+If a score lower than 5.5 is obtained, the student must perform an extra exam or assignment in consultation with the lecturers and in accordance with the guidelines of the study programme.

 The following book is strongly suggested fort his course: